 Great perspiration characteristics

 Beneficial for the health, skin and planet.
-Its cultivation and processes are completely natural, which prevent from developing allergic reactions, eczemas and dermatitis that are caused by the chemical colouring.
+Its cultivation and processes are completely natural, which prevent from developing allergic reactions, eczemas and dermatitis that are caused by the chemical coloring.

 Respect for health: during cultivation and the production of regular fabrics, the pesticides, herbicides and chemical fertilizers used are absorbed by the skin during contact and they are directly delivered into the blood stream, which transport these to the tissues and organs.